viur-framework/viur-docs/source/training.rst

 In ViUR, skeletons should be named after modules or usages they are used for.
 To easily connect a skeleton class with a module, the naming-convention with the trailing "Skel" - like above - should be used, so this is done automatically by the system.
 Under some circumstances, the name may differ, and can be referenced from the module otherwise, but this is not covered here right now.

 The two bone assignments define the schema of the skeleton, which is extended to the pre-defined bones *key*, *creationdate* and *changedate*.
-Under some circumstances, these bones can be removed again from the skeleton by overriding ``None`` to them.
+Under some circumstances, *creationdate* and *changedate* can be removed again from the skeleton by overriding ``None`` to them.

 .. figure:: images/training-dm-skeleton.png
    :scale: 60%